zhangmaosen/TinyTroupe/README.md

 contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ### What and How to Contribute
-We need all sorts of things, like:
-  - New interesting use cases demonstrations, or even just domain-specific application ideas.
+We need all sorts of things, but we are looking mainly for new interesting use cases demonstrations, or even just domain-specific application ideas.
 If you are a domain expert in some area that could benefit from TinyTroupe, we'd love to hear from you.

+Beyond that, many other aspects can be improved, such as:
   - Memory mechanisms.
   - Data grounding mechanisms.
   - Reasoning mechanisms.